 This final report has been prepared in support of the LPWG's efforts and outlines a final recommended process to achieve these primary objectives.
-Following the completion of the work elements outlined below, Ecology will continue to develop and implement the activities discussed in this plan.
+Ecology plans to continue to work with members of the LPWG and others to implement the activities discussed in this plan.